alok1974/compage/README.md

 ### compage.services
 --------------------
-Code Object Manager - classes, functions and other code objects can be added as a service and retrieved when needed.
-Mostly helps in patterns like dependency injection.
+Classes, Functions and other Objects can be stored and retrieved when needed.
+Painless implementation of patterns like Dependency Injection.
 ```python
 from compage.service import ServiceManager as mgr